Airship Syndicate: History

 After the successful release of Battle Chasers: Nightwar, the studio began pitching to THQ Nordic, the owner of the Darksiders IP, about a new installment in the series.
 Gunfire Games was working on Darksiders III, but due to Airship Syndicate's small size, it wanted to create a game with a smaller scope.
 The new installment, titled Darksiders Genesis, is played from an isometric perspective, unlike other games in the series.
 It has a two-year development cycle.
 The game was released to generally positive reviews in December 2019.

 At The Game Awards 2019, the studio announced Ruined King: A League of Legends Story, a single-player turn-based role-playing game set in the League of Legends universe.
 Riot Forge published the game.
-The game was released on November 16, 2021 to generally favorable reviews from critics with an average Metacritic score of 84/100 based on 10 critic reviews.
+The game was released on November 16, 2021.
 Airship Syndicate also confirmed that a next-generation console version for PlayStation 5 and Xbox Series X/S will be available as a free upgrade at a later date.

 During TennoCon 2022, AirShip Syndicate announced that they are collaborating with Digital Extremes for the development of a massively multiplayer online game.
 The game, Wayfinder, was announced during The Game Awards 2022.
+In November 2023, Digital Extremes announced that their publishing division had been shut down, and Airship Syndicate will regain full control of the property.
+On January 31, 2024, the company announced it would lay off 12 employees.
+President Ryan Stefanelli and CEO Joe Madureira will also take a pay cut.